IBM/ibm-block-csi-driver/docs/content/using/using_hostdefinition_labels.md

 For more information about defining the connectivity type within the HostDefiner, see [Configuring the host definer](../configuration/configuring_hostdefiner.md)).{: tip}

+As of this document's publication date, NVMe/FC is not supported for this release.{: restriction}

 ## Specifying I/O group usage

 To specify which I/O group(s) a node should use, add any of the following labels to the node: